©

 Senetosa curls

-The Senetosa area is rich in built heritage: lighthouse, Genoese Tower, which we love to come back to because we all have that feeling that it’s always been there.
-Sheepfolds, Orii, wheat fields, terraces and low dry-stone walls follow one another all along the route, on these paths through wild, unspoilt landscapes.
+The Senetosa area is rich in built heritage, with its lighthouse and Genoese tower, which we love to come back to because we all have the impression that it has always been there.
+Sheepfolds, Orii, wheat fields, terraces and low dry-stone walls follow one another along the route, on these paths through wild, unspoilt countryside.

-🕙 Walking time: 1hr 30mins to 3hrs depending on the loop chosen
+🕙 Walking time: 1h30 to 3h depending on the loop chosen

 2 possible loops: